richefeu/rockable/sphinxdoc/source/syntaxConf.rst

 - ``DVerlet`` (*double*) **value**
   Distance to define if two sphero-polyhedra are neighbors.
-  This the length added to the OBBs before testing if they overlap.
+  This is the length added to the OBBs before testing if they overlap.
   In other words, half this length is added at each side of the OBBs.

 - ``dVerlet`` (*double*) **value**